gasparl/possa/README.md

 ### Support

-* If you run into an error despite carefully following the [documentation](https://github.com/gasparl/possa/blob/master/POSSA.pdf "POSSA.pdf"), [open a new issue](https://github.com/gasparl/possa/issues "Issues") or [email me](mailto:lkcsgaspar@gmail.com).
+* If you run into an error despite carefully following the [documentation](https://github.com/gasparl/possa/blob/master/POSSA.pdf "POSSA.pdf"), [open a new issue](https://github.com/gasparl/possa/issues "Issues").
-* If you have sound reason to believe that some of the presented statistics (or functions) are really not optimal and/or could be improved in some plausible way, [email me](mailto:lkcsgaspar@gmail.com).
+* If you have sound reason to believe that some of the presented statistics or functions are not optimal and/or could be improved in some plausible way, [email me](mailto:lkcsgaspar@gmail.com).

+### Contributions

+Given that this project is not part of my "daytime job", the [issues](https://github.com/gasparl/possa/issues "Issues") grew beyond my capacity.
+Help would be most welcome; if you are up to it, feel free to [email me](mailto:lkcsgaspar@gmail.com) (or to reply to the relevant issue or open a new one).

 ### Citation